HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 That's Top-Up.

-And Top-Up is often used to the scene that we can use a other flag to get the result instead of calling recursive function itself to get the result.
-Because in the go-in phase, recursive function cannot store status permanently, so we need to use other variable to remember it.
+And Top-Up is often used in the scene where we can use other flags to get the result instead of calling the recursive function itself to get the result.
+Because in the go-in phase, the recursive function cannot store status permanently, so we need to use other variables to remember it.